ayhem18/Online_Django_Translator/ReadMe.md

 This project is listed in the "hard" category in the "Django Developer" track offered by the online education platform "JetBrains Academy".
 The project consists of 7 stages.
+All stages in this project were validated by the platform test cases.
+The project considers several topics such as:
+1. Requests library
+2. Beautiful soup library
+3. Web development basics: HTML and CSS
+4. Command line arguments and argparse library
+5. working with files

 ## Stage 1 Description:
 The first step of this project is preparation for a convenient translation process.